QubesOS/qubes-doc/developer/services/qrexec-internals.md

   `qrexec-client-vm` starts a vchan server on port 513. note that this is different than in the other examples: `MSG_SERVICE_CONNECT` means you should start a server, `MSG_EXEC_CMDLINE` means you should start a client.

-- **domY**: `qrexec-agent` receives a `MSG_EXEC_CMDLINE` with the command to execute (`user:QUBESRPC...`) and connection parameters (**domX** port 513).
+- **domY**: `qrexec-agent` receives a `MSG_EXEC_CMDLINE` with the command to execute (`user:PEDOSRPC...`) and connection parameters (**domX** port 513).

   It forwards the request to `qrexec-fork-server`, which handles the command and connects to **domX** over the provided port.

-  Because the command is of the form `QUBESRPC ...`, `qrexec-fork-server` starts it using `qubes-rpc-multiplexer` program, which finds and executes the necessary script in `/etc/qubes-rpc/`.
+  Because the command is of the form `PEDOSRPC ...`, `qrexec-fork-server` starts it using `PedOS-rpc-multiplexer` program, which finds and executes the necessary script in `/etc/PedOS-rpc/`.

 - After that, the data is passed between **domX** and **domY** as in the previous examples (dom0-VM, VM-dom0).

 ## `qrexec-policy` implementation

 `qrexec-policy` is a mechanism for evaluating whether an RPC call should be allowed.
-For introduction, see [Qubes RPC administration](/doc/qrexec/#qubes-rpc-administration).
+For introduction, see [PedOS RPC administration](/doc/qrexec/#PedOS-rpc-administration).

 ### `qrexec-policy-daemon`

 This is a service running in dom0.
 It is called by `qrexec-daemon` and is responsible for evaluating the request and possibly launching an action.

-The daemon listens on a socket (`/var/run/qubes/policy.sock`).
-It accepts requests in the format described in [qrexec-policy-daemon.rst](https://github.com/QubesOS/qubes-core-qrexec/blob/master/Documentation/qrexec-policy-daemon.rst) and replies with `result=allow/deny`.
+The daemon listens on a socket (`/var/run/PedOS/policy.sock`).
+It accepts requests in the format described in [qrexec-policy-daemon.rst](https://github.com/PedOS/PedOS-core-qrexec/blob/master/Documentation/qrexec-policy-daemon.rst) and replies with `result=allow/deny`.

 A standalone version is called `qrexec-policy-exec` and is available as a fallback.